RogHeredia/Selenium/README.md

 # Selenium
-Automation practice on letcode.in with selenium and Java
+Automation practice with selenium and Java